KenticoDocs/kontent-docs-index-sync/README.md

 2. It is subscribed to an Azure Event Grid topic of the Blob storage, which creates an event when a blob is created.
 Each event contains the url of the blob that was created.

-3. The Index sync service fetches the blob, sanitizes the content of the records and stores them in the Algolia index.
+3. The Index Sync service fetches the blob, sanitizes the content of the records and stores them in the Algolia index.

 ## Setup